 When you revise, think about what your work is saying.
 You’ve got to have a reason for writing it.
 There should be distinct themes and ideas that you could point to as the center of your book.
 GRACELING isn’t just an awesome fantasy story about people with special talents, for example.
 It’s also about one’s place in the world, duty, honor and empowerment.
 Those are the ideas that Kristin Cashore weaves into the manuscript, her themes.

-Once you know what these are — and you usually won’t until you’ve started revising — you can use them as a lens.
-This sort of fits with the point I’ll be making about voice before the month is out.
+Once you know what these are — and you usually won’t until you’ve started revising — you can use them as a lens for when you’re writing imagery and description.
+This sort of fits with the point I’ll be making about developing writing voice before the month is out.
 A theme for your work should color everything in it, subtly, especially the descriptions.
 If you’re working with a theme and a plot with a lot of loneliness in it, settings aren’t “empty,” they’re “desolate,” which has a much stronger resonance with the themes you’ve set out to play with.
-Filter your writing, your descriptions, your characterizations, through the lens of the bigger idea or theme that you want to work with.
+When you’re working on thematic writing, look at all your descriptions and characterizations through the lens of the bigger idea you want to work with.

 In that same vein, don’t overload on the literary stuff either.
 Don’t go crazy with metaphors and similes to the point where every sentence has a “like” or “as” in it.
 And don’t go crazy with description, either.
 Those days when readers indulged in long, lavish scene-setting and endless purple prose are over.

-So make intelligent choices that fit the larger goal of your work.
+So when you’re working on thematic writing, make intelligent choices that fit the larger goal of your work.
 Think like an MFA student for a day and make sure your images and descriptions match your theme.
 Cut out blocks of description and replace them with well-chosen details.
 See if you can’t make your writing tighter and more effective, sentence to sentence, page by page.

 ChristaCarol asked this question of how long should a children’s book be via email.
-I thought I’d answer it for everyone, since it really is on people’s minds.
-I almost hesitate to get into this discussion publicly but, well, that’s never stopped me before. 🙂
+I thought I’d answer it for everyone, since manuscript length really is on writers’ minds.
+I almost hesitate to get into the children’s book length discussion publicly because it can be controversial.
+But, well, that’s never stopped me before. 🙂

 I have a question about your opinion on word count in YA fantasy.
-And this may be one of those subjective things that drive us all nuts, but my manuscript is at 90K, which I’d thought (for a Fantasy) was high, but okay.
+And this may be one of those subjective things that drive us all nuts, but my manuscript length is at 90K, which I’d thought (for a Fantasy) was high, but okay.
 A wonderful agent who offered to critique the query through a contest mentioned she would pass on the project just because of the high word count.
 Is this done often?
 Should I be scared?
 Should I go back and find a way to chop out 10K?
+How long should a children’s book be?
 Another writer mentioned just querying it at 80K even if it’s 90K, but I’m not sure, wouldn’t this dirty up my integrity or something?